Ship-of-Agony/ES-DE-AutoHook-Companion/README.md

 ## ⚡ Highlights

-* 👻 **Headless Operation:** Zero launcher icons, zero UI bloat, and zero clutter in your app drawer.
+* 👻 **Headless Operation:** Zero launcher icons and zero clutter in your home launcher while retaining full branding in system menus and Obtainium.
+* 🎛️ **Quick Settings Toggle:** Turn auto-launching ON or OFF at any time directly from your notification panel without diving into settings.
 * 🔋 **Ultra-Low Overhead:** Pure event-driven background service that only activates when ES-DE launches.
 * 🖥️ **Targeted Multi-Display Launching:** Uses Android's `DisplayManager` and `ActivityOptions` to explicitly assign the companion app to secondary framebuffers.
 * 🔄 **Clean State Management:** Automatically resets its launch trigger whenever you exit ES-DE.